-- 1) professional communication by individual Contributing Members with their colleagues; - 2) drafts of Specifications for Affiliates and publication of near final documents for public comment, and; - 3) a publicly accessible reporting mechanism for issues, bugs, and revision suggestions for all published specifications.
+- 1) Professional communication by individual Contributing Members with their colleagues; - 2) Drafts of Specifications for Affiliates and publication of near final documents for public comment, and; - 3) A publicly accessible reporting mechanism for issues, bugs, and revision suggestions for all published specifications.

 Non-Member participation is encouraged during the release of a Candidate Final Public Draft and after the release of final specifications.
-During the Project Group and Task Force phases of specification development and profile accreditation, technical materials and documents may not be shared with non-IMS members.
+During the Project Group and Task Force phases of specification development and profile accreditation, technical materials and documents may not be shared with non-1EdTech members unless approved by the Chief Executive Officer (CEO).

-1.1 Strategic Documents
+1.1 Cross-Specification Documents

-Ad hoc groups of member representatives and IMS Staff members have created various documents that provide overall guidance for scoping and conducting development work, populating working committees, and integrating specifications.
+Ad hoc groups of member representatives and 1EdTech Staff members have created various documents that provide overall guidance for scoping and conducting development work, populating working committees, and integrating specifications.
 These are living documents that are intended primarily for internal use.
-They are updated as necessary to reflect changes in the requirements of IMS members, as well as evolving practices and technologies in the field at large.
+They are updated as necessary to reflect changes in the requirements of 1EdTech members, as well as evolving practices and technologies in the field at large.

-Strategic documents include items such as:
+Cross-specification documents include items such as: